Err Is Human To Forgive Is Divine

 The Rise of Restorative Justice

 Restorative justice is a growing movement that seeks to address crime and wrongdoing through dialogue, reconciliation, and community involvement.
-Unlike traditional justice systems that focus on punishment and retribution, restorative justice emphasizes repairing the harm caused by crime and restoring relationships between offenders, victims, and the community.
+This leads to unlike traditional justice systems that focus on punishment and retribution, restorative justice emphasizes repairing the harm caused by crime and restoring relationships between offenders, victims, and the community.
 Restorative justice practices are being implemented in schools, workplaces, and criminal justice systems around the world.

 Growing Awareness of Self-Compassion